Robert Lucas (governor)

 Robert Lucas (April 1, 1781 – February 7, 1853) was the 12th governor of Ohio, serving from 1832 to 1836.
-He also served as the first governor of the Iowa Territory from 1838 to 1841.
+He later served as the first governor of the Iowa Territory from 1838 to 1841.
+Lucas was a central figure in the Toledo War and the Honey War.

 Early life

 Lucas was born in 1781 in what was then Mecklenburg, Virginia (his birthplace's location in modern times is known as Shepherdstown, West Virginia).
 He was the son of William Lucas and Susannah Barnes.
 Lucas came from a Quaker family whose roots stretched back to 1679 in Pennsylvania, though the family had recently moved to Virginia.

-Lucas' father, an American Revolutionary War veteran, owned slaves and large amounts of land.
+Lucas' father, an American Revolutionary War veteran, owned enslaved people and large amounts of land.
 According to family legend, Robert's uncle, Joseph Barnes, built a steam-powered boat long before Fulton's invention.
 Robert received some early schooling in mathematics and surveying, skills that would prove invaluable to his future work.

 Around the age of nineteen, Lucas moved to the Scioto Valley of the Northwest Territory, now Ohio.
 He was preceded by other family members, including two older brothers and a cousin.
-One brother would later become a general, while his other brother and his cousin would become Ohio legislators.
-The family bought large parcels of land; eventually the nearby town of Lucasville was named for them.
-For his skill in recruiting troops for the Army during the increasing hostilities between England, France, and the U.S., Robert Lucas was made Captain in 1807.
-He was elected to the Ohio General Assembly for the first time in 1808 as a member of the Ohio House of Representatives.
-He was married to Elizabeth Brown, his landlord's daughter, in 1810.
-Lucas and his wife had a daughter, Minerva, in 1811.
-Through complex political maneuvering, Lucas was made a Brigadier General in 1810.
+One brother would become a general, while his other brother and his cousin would become Ohio legislators.
+The family bought large parcels of land; eventually the town of Lucasville was named for them.

-War of 1812 and rise to power
+Military career

+For his skill in recruiting troops for the Army during the increasing hostilities between England, France, and the U.S., Robert Lucas was made captain in 1807.
 Lucas served in the War of 1812 and was famous for his resourcefulness and calm in an increasingly chaotic campaign.
 As one of his contemporaries stated, "As a spy he was productive and brave — as a soldier he had no superior."

 Lucas rose to national prominence during the court-martial trial of General William Hull.
 Hull was accused of incompetence in the loss of Detroit and the Michigan Territory to the British in June 1812, and the journals Lucas kept during the campaign were used as evidence to convict Hull.

+Through complex political maneuvering, Lucas was made a brigadier general in 1810 of the Ohio state militia.